efloden/react-redux-pokeapi/docs/step2.md

 1. Import the `useState` hook from React at the top of the App.js file.

-2. With the `useState` hook, create a state variable `selectedPokemon`, and update function `setSelectedPokemon`, and initialize it as `undefined`.
+2. With the `useState` hook, create a state variable `selectedPokemon`, and update function `setSelectedPokemon`, it will be initialized as `undefined`.

 3. Create an `onClick` handler on the `starter-option` div, have it call the `setSelectedPokemon` function with the `pokemon` as an argument.